Dinesh Karthik: Domestic career

 Karthik was selected for the India squad in the 2004 Under-19 Cricket World Cup in Bangladesh, and scored two half-centuries on an India A tour to Zimbabwe.
 He had a strong domestic first-class season in 2008–09.
 After starting the Ranji Trophy campaign with two single-figure scores, he scored 213 runs in partnership with Subramaniam Badrinath as Tamil Nadu defeated Uttar Pradesh by an innings.
 Karthik then scored 123 and 113 in consecutive matches against Baroda and Railways, before ending his Ranji Trophy campaign with 72 against Uttar Pradesh in the return match.
 He continued his strong run against Central Zone in the Duleep Trophy, scoring 153 (103 in one match).
 Karthik ended with 1,026 runs at 64.12 for the season, including five centuries and two fifties.

 In 2009–2010, he was the Tamil Nadu captain in six Ranji Trophy matches.
 Karthik scored 152 against Orissa and 117 against Punjab, adding a further two scores of at least 70.
 He scored only 16 runs in his four other innings, ending the season with 443 runs and an average of 55.37.

 Karthik was named captain of the India A team for the 2018–19 Deodhar Trophy in October 2018.
 In October 2019, he was named in India C squad for the next edition.
 Karthik led the Tamil Nadu team to their second Syed Mushtaq Ali Trophy win, at the tournament's 2020–21 edition, after he captained the team to a win at the inaugural edition in 2006–07.
 He finished with 183 runs at 61.00 and was named captain in Wisden's 'team of the tournament'.

 Dinesh Karthik has become the 4th Indian batsman to play 300 T20 matches.

+Franchise career

 Indian Premier League

-Karthik played in the 2008 Indian Premier League as wicket-keeper for the Delhi Daredevils, scoring 145 runs at 24.16 with a strike rate of 135.51.
-His highest score was an unbeaten 56 to steer Delhi to a five-wicket win in a group match against the Mumbai Indians.
-In the 2009 Indian Premier League hosted by South Africa, Karthik played in each of Delhi's 15 matches.
+Karthik played in the inaugural season of the Indian Premier League as wicket-keeper for the Delhi Daredevils, scoring 145 runs with the bat at 24.16 and a strike rate of 135.51.
+His highest score was an unbeaten 56 to steer Daredevils to a five-wicket win in a group match against the Mumbai Indians.
+In the 2009 edition hosted by South Africa, Karthik played in each of Daredevils' 15 matches.
 He scored 288 runs at 36.00, passing 40 on three occasions and making 17 dismissals.
-Although Delhi topped the tournament's pool stage, Karthik made only nine in the semi-final and Delhi were defeated by six wickets by the Deccan Chargers.
+Although Daredevils topped the tournament's pool stage, Karthik made only nine in the semi-final and his team were defeated by six wickets by the Deccan Chargers.